kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Contemplating about it, I decided to leave all that in place.
 It makes you look much smarter if you present a solution in a way that nobody can understand how you ever could reach it.
 This attitude is well known.
 But if you want to learn how to get to a solution, you have to study how this can be done from scratch.

+Not those are smart who nod and pretend to understand, but those who dare to ask if they don't understand.
+That's the only chance to grow and become smarter.
+As a teacher, I like the latter type.

 More complex cases <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------